.

 The 1930s saw it all change.
 Actually the term “Decorative Art” hardly applies because from the late 1920s protagonists of Prague Art Deco fought for the complete absence of decoration and chose instead to let the natural features of the piece come through.
 Hardly surprising then that black and white combined with smooth curves became a signature of this era.

 The plain sleek curving, the nautical and industrial aspects associated with Art Deco all come after 1930.
 Rounded corner glass, flat roofs, glass brick walls and porthole windows are actually called Late Art Deco or specifically “Streamline Moderne” or “Art Moderne”.
 Prague Art Deco is of the earlier form so we don’t have any examples of the nautical versions but curved glass caught on here and glass bricks continued to be used well into the 1980s.
+The late Art Deco style is what we call Czech Functionalism or what is often labelled as the “Bauhaus” pre-WW2 period.

 Places to See Prague Art Deco Architecture